tuzlu07x/db-sync-package/readme.md

   "your_primary_password"
 );

-const backupClient = new PrimaryClient( "your_backup_user",
+const backupClient = new BackupClient( "your_backup_user",
   "your_backup_host",
   "your_backup_database",